Flared/saturn/docs/architecture_overview.md

 **Inventory**: Inventories are lists of things of the same type that serve as input to queues.
 They are used to generate queue messages.
 Example: List of pages to crawl.

-**Topics**: Topics are proxies to message queues.
-They forward queue messages that serves as input to pipelines.
-A topic may be associated with one or more resources.
-Example: Topic *t1* lists pages that have to be crawled using API Key *r1*.
-A topic may only be assigned to a single worker.
+**Job**: A job is the execution of a pipeline over all inventory items.
+A job effectively feeds an inventory into a queue.

+**Job Group**: A job group links jobs together to manage rescheduling of jobs once the group is completed instead of a single job.

-**Job**: Jobs are topics that are proxies to inventories.
+**Topics**: Topics are components that broadcast messages to all subscribed queues.

-**Queues**: Queues contain messages that will be distributed to associated topics.
-The messages it contains are kept until they were consumed by all topics.
-Example: Queue *q1* is associated with topics *t1* and *t2*.

-**Worker**: Workers are assigned topics and they run the associated pipelines.
+**Queues**: Queues feed pipelines.
+A queue holds properties such as resources to enrich messages coming from inventory or topics.

+**Pipeline**: A pipeline takes messages read from a queue as input to some function.
+Pipelines might require resources to process messages.

+**Resource**: A resource is an object that is used by workers to run a pipeline.
+For example, an API Key might be required by a pipeline to enrich data with a third-party service.
+Resources effectively allow to manage pipeline concurrency and rate-limit.

+**Worker**: Workers run pipelines by processing a set of queues and jobs

-**WorkerManager**: The Worker Manager assigns topics to workers.
+**WorkerManager**: The Worker Manager distributes the queues and jobs processing to the available workers.

-**Pipeline**: Pipelines are functions that accept queue messages as inputs.
-They may or may not write messages to other queues.

 ![class_diagram](https://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://github.com/Flared/saturn/raw/main/docs/plantuml/class_diagram.plantuml)